flowershow/flowershow-app/content/about.md

 More generally, publishing markdown isn't easy.
 And it should be, really easy, as easy as publishing a Facebook post, or posting a tweet.

-The goal of Flowershow is to make it easy, fast and fun to publish your digital garden -- and do it beautifully.
+The goal of Flowershow is to make it easy, fast and fun to publish your digital garden -- and markdown in general -- and do it beautifully.

 ## Backstory